yochaigal/cairn/resources/frequently-asked-questions.md

 - Something is at risk (a life, a threatening danger, etc.).

 Additionally, there are some circumstances (such as making a [**critical damage save**](/cairn-srd.html#combat) during combat) that always call for a **save**.

-_A horse-like creature explodes from the darkness of the wood opposite the party's campsite, its red glowing eyes shrouded by a sea of mist.
-It runs directly at the still-prone **Borrid**.
-"A [**Nightmare**](/monsters/nightmare.html)!" screams **Esme**, before using her action to help drag her comrade out of the way.
-Barely missing its target, the **Nightmare** swings wildly around, stamping its feet in preparation for another charge._

 _"There must be a [**Lich**](/monsters/lich.html) afoot," **Borrid** replies as he quickly gets to his feet.
 Both adventurers are now standing just to the East of their now-trampled campsite, close to a tree located only steps away from the cavernous **God-Slip**.
 It is now their turn to go, in any order they like, followed by the demon horse. **Borrid** has only his hip-knife for combat, as everything else is still at the camp._